How Many Knees Does a Spider Have?

 Spider Knees in the Know

 I had a reader e-mail me for a 10 year old student who wanted to know exactly how many knees a spider has.
-If you Google the answer you get a web page that is aimed at kids and has the absolutely wrong answer as the first choice.
+If you Google the answer you get a web page that is aimed at kids and has the wrong answer as the first choice.
 This always infuriates me because they offer an easy, off-the-cuff quick answer that requires absolutely no thought or research.
 I hate it when people play down to kids and don't do the work required to give an accurate answer.
-So here goes my attempt.
+So here's my answer.

 Wolf Spider Facts and Pictures